GerHobbelt/cef-wiki/BranchesAndBuilding.md

 2\.
 Build CEF.

-Ninja is now the recommended and supported method for building CEF3/Chromium on all platforms when using newer release branches (1453+) and trunk.
+Ninja is now the recommended and supported method for building CEF3/Chromium on all platforms when using newer release branches (1453+) and master.

 ```
 export GYP_GENERATORS=ninja